-Externally Assessed Written Exam - iMedia in the Media Industry 1hr 30mins 40% of final mark 2 Practical assignments (completed in class throughout Year 10/11) 30 hours 60% of final mark
+Written Exam - Creative iMedia in the media industry 1hr 30 mins 70 marks 2 Practical assignments (completed in class throughout Year 10/11) 30 hours 120 marks

+What can I do after I have completed the course?
 This qualification provides a broad and solid foundation for further study of various aspects of creative computing, such as graphic design, web design, computer games design and interactive media.